Skip to main content

 The Testers

 Hi, I’m Jean Levasseur.
 I’m a former conveyor mechanic, current property manager, hobbyist woodworker, and writing instructor at a local university.
 I come from a family of tool-users—my grandfather was a carpenter, my father owned an excavation company, and my mother was a mechanic.
-Between growing up working for my family’s businesses and then moving onto my own projects, I’ve used most tools you’ve heard of and quite a few that you haven’t.
+Between growing up working in my family’s businesses and then moving on to my own projects, I’ve used most of the tools you’ve heard of and quite a few you haven’t.
 Dave Ellerby, our Chief Scientist, also tested snow shovels at the Reviewed lab.

 The Tests